sheffield-bioinformatics-core/nf-core-user-docs/user_guide/project_setup.md

 # Setup your Project and Configure your Run

-The Sheffield Bioinformatics Core suggest that you run all of your projects from the `/fastdata` file store but you may choose to run them from elsewhere.
+The Sheffield Bioinformatics Core suggest that you run all of your projects from the `parscratch` file store but you may choose to run them from elsewhere.

 Whichever file store you decide to locate your project root directory in, the assumed project sub-directory structure within this guide is as follows: